 What is Women and Gender Studies?

 The Women and Gender Studies (WGST) Program offers an undergraduate bachelor of arts degree and a minor, as well as a graduate certificate for students enrolled in another disciplinary master’s or doctoral degree program.
-The program’s faculty is composed of 5 core and 21 associated members from over 12 different departments or programs across campus.
-Their areas of interest include how gender affects social movements and politics, the histories of sexuality and gender politics in Latin America, feminist political philosophy, global justice, violence against women, and feminist literature and cinema.
+The program’s faculty is composed of 6 core and 18 associated members from over 12 different departments or programs across campus.
+Our current director is Dr. Robert Buffington.
+Our faculty’s interests include how gender affects social movements and politics, the histories of sexuality and gender politics in Latin America, feminist political philosophy, global justice, violence against women, and feminist literature and cinema.